-The primary goal of the residency program are to provide a training experience that will lead to board certification in the ACVIM.
-Another aim is to provide research experience and additional scientific training.
-The resident will be required to submit two first author publications to a refereed journal during the residency program.
-A minimum of one publication should be the reporting of original research.
+The primary goal of the residency program is to provide a training experience that will lead to board certification in the American College of Veterinary Internal Medicine.
+Another goal is to provide research experience and additional scientific training.
+The resident will be required to submit one first author publication to a refereed journal during the residency program.

 Kansas State University is an equal opportunity employer.
-A background check will be required of all successful applicants prior to employment at Kansas State University.
+A background check will be required of all successful applications prior to employment at Kansas State University.
 KSU actively seeks diversity among its employees.

 Intern and resident candidates are selected through the American Association of Veterinary Clinicians (AAVC) Veterinary Intern and Resident Matching Program (VIRMP).
 Information about position availability, program descriptions and forms needed to apply can be found at the VIRMP web site.